enasequence/read_docs/submit/general-guide/submissions-portal.rst

 This page does not deal with updating your submissions, please see `Interactive Metadata Update <../../update/metadata/interactive.html>`_ for advice on this.

-To access WSP, visit the link and log in with your standard Webin credentials (or create an account if you don't already have one): https://www.ebi.ac.uk/ena/submit/webin/
+To access Webin Portal, visit the link and log in with your standard Webin credentials (or create an account if you don't already have one): https://www.ebi.ac.uk/ena/submit/webin/

 .. image:: ../images/wsp_reports_1_login.png

-WSP has a range of functionalities, listed below.
+Webin Portal has a range of functionalities, listed below.
 Those which are covered in this article are bolded:

 - Submission of XML metadata objects